ten-blue-links/fxt/doc/quick-start.md

     The feature extraction process assumes that you already have a candidate set of documents for each query that you wish to extract the features for.
-    This is known as a run file and uses the followin format `<query id> Q0 <docid> 0 <score> <run identifier>`.
+    This is known as a run file and uses the following format `<query id> Q0 <docid> 0 <score> <run identifier>`.

-6. Add labes to the Stage0 run file:
+6. Add labels to the Stage0 run file:

     ```sh
     ./script/label.awk labels.txt myrun.txt > stage0.run